 This service is free.
 If your baby has a hearing loss, the audiologist will tell you about the help available to your baby, family and whānau.

-For more information, visit the National Screening Unit website or talk to your midwife, doctor, obstetrician, local hospital, or Well Child provider.
+For more information, go to Newborn hearing screening or talk to your midwife, doctor, obstetrician, local hospital, or Well Child provider.

 Well Child/Tamariki Ora hearing checks